-prerequisites for the module:

-none

-Recommended prior knowledge: Admission requirements:

-none none

-Frequency: every summer Recommended semester: Minimal Duration of the Module:
+prerequisites for the module: none Recommended prior knowledge: none Admission requirements: none Frequency: every summer semester Recommended semester: Minimal Duration of the Module: 1 Semester

-semester 1 Semester
+Module Units

 1. Lectures Internationales IT-Projektmanagement 2,00 Weekly Contact

 Mode of Delivery: Lectures Hours

 Lecturers: Prof. Dr. Thorsten Staake

 Language: German/English

 Frequency: every summer semester

 Contents:

 The lecture covers the topics mentioned in "Module EESYS-IITP-B", subsection

 "Contents".
 It uses traditional lecture elements, case studies, discussions,

 exercises and group work to support participants in reaching the learning

 objectives.
 Methods, tools, and theories are introduced with references to practical challenges and applied to exemplary problems.
 For selected topics, the lectures rely on flipped classroom elements for which participants need to acquire knowledge in advance (e.g., through reading tasks), which is then critically reflected and extended in the classroom lecture.

-Literature: Reading material will be announced in class.
-2. Practicals Internationales IT-Projektmanagement 2,00 Weekly Contact Mode of Delivery: Practicals Hours Language: German/English Frequency: every summer semester Contents: In the tutorial, participants apply the methods, tools, and theories conveyed in the lecture to exemplary problems and to new challenges.
+2. Practicals Internationales IT-Projektmanagement

+Mode of Delivery: Practicals Language: German/English

+In the tutorial, participants apply the methods, tools, and theories conveyed in the lecture to exemplary problems and to new challenges.
 Tutorials include small tasks, case studies, and reviews of management guidelines and scientific publications that are addressed individually or in small teams.

 The tutorials can also cover new content, especially when its immediate application supports the learning process.
-Selected tutorials contain a self- assessment of the learning progress.
+Selected tutorials contain a self-assessment of the learning progress.